 o The online Incident Report does allow complainants to report anonymously.
 However, an anonymous report may interfere with the investigation process and the ultimate resolution.

 If an incident is reported to a College employee they are required to promptly report all relevant details about the alleged sexual misconduct.
-For a Confidential Advisor (definition noted above), counseling, medical advice, and/or legal advice, contact the Vermilion County Rape Crisis Center: 1630 Georgetown Road, Tilton, IL, 217-446-1337 or 1-866-617-3224 (Toll Free).
+For a Confidential Advisor (definition noted above), counseling, medical advice, and/or legal advice, contact the Vermilion County Rape Crisis Center: 923 N. Vermilion St., Danville, IL, 217-446-1337.
 Trained staff and volunteers are available 24 hours a day, 7 days a week to provide support and information.
+A Counselor from the Center also comes to campus for regularly scheduled visits.
+Contact their office for dates/times.

 Complainants/victims should also report the incident to their local law enforcement agency.
 The agency will conduct a separate investigation, apart from the College’s.
 Local law enforcement agencies’ contact information follows: